#brand

 - Flowy shorts/pants

-Either way, know when your cycle is about to hit (you can easily track your period through one of the many apps out there).
+Either way, know when your cycle is about to hit (you can easily track your period through one of the many apps out there that are used as a period tracker).
 This will help you know your body and what you can handle.
 Are you up for ziplining, hiking, jet skiing, or being in a bathing suit on period days?
 Or would you rather do some light walking, museum-exploring, or food tasting?

 If you’re on a solo trip, you can pretty much call the shots.
 If you’re with a group, try to compromise and ask if some activities can be done the week after your period.
 Or, you can simply let your travel mates do their thing and you do your thing.